oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

 ![Figure 3-8X -- Compound Type Decision Tree](./images/JADN-Compound-Type-Decision-Tree.drawio.png)

-For the last information type - containers of individually-defined key:value pairs - JADN provides two types: Map and Record.
+For the last information type - collections of individually-defined key:value pairs - JADN provides two types: Map and Record.
 The difference is that Record keys have a sequential ordering while Map keys do not.
 Map instances are always serialized as key:value pairs, while Record instances may be serialized as either key:value pairs